High Court judge (England and Wales): Title and form of address

 When referring to a High Court judge in a legal context, the judge is identified by use of the surname (or first name and surname if appropriate), followed by the letter 'J'.
 For example, Mr Justice Bloggs or Mrs Justice Bloggs would be referred to as "Bloggs J".
 When two or more judges are listed the letters 'JJ' are used; for example, "Bloggs, Smith and Jones JJ".

 Appointment

-High Court judges are appointed by the monarch on the advice of the Lord Chancellor.
-Under the Constitutional Reform Act 2005 the Judicial Appointments Commission has removed the appointment of judges from the overtly political arena.
-High Court judges, as with other judges, are appointed on open competition.
+Judges of the High Court were appointed in 1875 on the formation of the High Court of Justice.
+In 1877, they were formally renamed justices of the High Court.
+High Court judges are appointed by the monarch on the advice of the lord chancellor.
+Under the Constitutional Reform Act 2005, the Judicial Appointments Commission has removed the appointment of judges from the overtly political arena.
+High Court judges, like other judges, are appointed on open competition.